Marikinyo/E-commerce-Customer-Behavior/README.md

 3. **Visualization:**
    - Used PCA and t-SNE for 2D visualization of customer clusters.

-4. **Recommendation System:**
+4. **Similarity Matrices:**
-   - Analyzed clusters to generate personalized recommendations.
+   - Analyzed clusters to generate similarity matrices.

 ## How to Run
 1. Clone the repository and install dependencies: